 - 2.1.
 Requirements for the management of facilities and activities, including nuclear power plants, are established in IAEA Safety Standards Series No. GSR Part 2, Leadership and Management for Safety [10].
 Further recommendations for nuclear power plants are provided in IAEA Safety Standards Series No. GS-G-3.5, The Management System for Nuclear Installations [11]. - 2.2.
 The management and organization of a nuclear power plant should ensure a high level of safety performance in the conduct of operations within the plant.
 This should be achieved through the effective implementation and control of operations activities. - 2.3.
-A clear understanding by operating personnel of their authorities, responsibilities, accountabilities and the associated interfaces is essential for the proper and safe functioning of a nuclear power plant.
-To achieve this, the organizational structure in relation to plant operations should be clearly defined, and the administrative controls for implementing the structure should be formally documented. - 2.4.
-The structure of the operations department will differ depending on the specific plant; however, this structure is normally composed of personnel who perform shift work, and additional personnel who are present during normal working hours.
-The following tasks, functions and responsibilities should be taken into account in determining the structure for the operations department:
+A clear understanding by operating personnel3 of their authorities, responsibilities, accountabilities and the associated interfaces is essential for the proper and safe functioning of a nuclear power plant.
+To achieve this, the organizational structure in relation to plant operations should be clearly defined, and the administrative controls for implementing the structure should be formally documented.

-${\color{blue}^2} \ The \ operations \ department \ is \ the \ part \ of \ the \ operating \ organization \ responsible \ for \ the \ conduct \ of \ operations.$
+2 The operations department is the part of the operating organization responsible for the conduct of operations.

-&lt;sup>3 'Operating personnel' are the individual workers engaged in the operation of an authorized facility or the conduct of an authorized activity [9].
+3 'Operating personnel' are the individual workers engaged in the operation of an authorized facility or the conduct of an authorized activity [9].
 Within the context of this Safety Guide, operating personnel are those workers involved in the day-to-day operation of the reactor, and who are part of the operations department at the nuclear power plant.